06f7b1afdb2a4801b0dbde6635f227b7/thresh/README.md

 ## Usage Examples

-The most basic functionality for _thresh_ is listing column headers and splitting files.
+The most basic functionality for _thresh_ is listing column headers and splitting files, as stated above.

 ### Listing Column Headers